-An experienced trial lawyer and litigator, Manuel Cachán has served as trial counsel in various significant and high-profile matters, including:
+Manuel Cachán is a trial lawyer.
+He has served as trial counsel in various significant and high-profile matters, as follows:

 In the last several years, Manuel has represented Fortune 500 companies before federal and state courts around the country in breach-of-contract litigations, securities and banking actions, product liability lawsuits, professional malpractice cases, and suits brought under California’s Unfair Competition Law.
 Examples include:

 Manuel has for many years taken an active role in the legal community.
 He has previously served as a member of the Commission on Judicial Nominees Evaluation (JNE) of the State Bar of California, which evaluates all candidates under consideration for a judicial appointment by the Governor.
-He currently serves on the Board of Governors of the Association of Business Trial Lawyers (ABTL) in Los Angeles and is an Honorary Trustee of the Mexican-American Bar Foundation, a charitable organization that provides scholarships to Latino law students.
-He is an elected member of the Pacific Council on International Policy and the Chancery Club of Los Angeles.
-Manuel has also served as a faculty member of the National Institute of Trial Advocacy’s “Mexico Project,” traveling to Mexico to teach trial skills to judges, public defenders and prosecutors.
+He is President of the Association of Business Trial Lawyers (ABTL) in Los Angeles.

 Manuel is a graduate of Harvard College and Harvard Law School.
-He was a Fulbright Fellow in Spain before enrolling in law school.
-Prior to beginning private practice, Manuel served as law clerk to the Honorable Arthur L. Alarcón of the U.S. Court of Appeals for the Ninth Circuit, the first Latino appointed to that court.
+He was a Fulbright Fellow before enrolling in law school.
+Prior to beginning private practice, Manuel served as law clerk to the Honorable Arthur L. Alarcón of the U.S. Court of Appeals for the Ninth Circuit.

 Manuel is the son of Cuban exiles and is fluent in Spanish.